As Brazil reels from riots, Bolsonaro finds home in Florida

 “I will always support him,” said 31-year-old Rafael Silva, who left Brazil eight years ago and now installs flooring in central Florida, where he stood outside Bolsonaro’s rental home Monday.
 “He was the best for the country.”

-By early afternoon, the handful of supporters in yellow jerseys dissipated as word spread that Bolsonaro was hospitalized with abdominal pain.
-His condition wasn’t clear, but a photo published by Brazilian newspaper O Globo showed him smiling from his hospital bed.
-He has been hospitalized multiple times since surviving a stabbing in 2018.
+By early afternoon, the handful of supporters in yellow jerseys dissipated as word spread that the divisive, hard-right leader was hospitalized with abdominal pain.
+His wife, Michelle, said on social media that he had been hospitalized for observation due to abdominal discomfort related to a 2018 stabbing that has led to multiple hospitalizations in the past.
+A photo published by Brazilian newspaper O Globo showed him smiling from his hospital bed.
 A hospital spokesperson didn’t immediately respond to a phone call and text message.

 Though the Osceola County Sheriff’s Office said it received a request from the Secret Service to provide a police escort for Bolsonaro when he arrived and he was still a sitting president, he has not been surrounded by a noticeable phalanx of security.